-- Class work is an activity or task that allows a teacher and a student to identify what students already know, or have learned, as well as areas for intervention and remediation.
+- Classwork/Quizzes is an activity or task that allows a teacher and a student to identify what students already know, or have learned, as well as areas for intervention and remediation.
 Class work can include an activity or task that a student performs or works at repeatedly for the purpose of improving or achieving proficiency.
 Participation is not an adequate form of assessment so no grades will be given for participation only (except Fine Arts and PE).
-Major projects are not considered classwork. - Homework is any type of independent practice or assignment which will likely be completed outside of the classroom.
-Major projects are not considered a homework grade. - Quizzes are assessments that provide information so that teachers can adjust instruction and students can improve performance. - Tests/Performance Assessments (at least two per cycle) are assessments based on the District's standards-based curriculum that measure the skills and knowledge that a student has mastered.
+Major projects are not considered classwork.
+Weight = 50% - Homework is designed to deepen understanding and encourage a love of learning.
+Assignments should have clear instructions and performance expectations so students can complete their work independently.
+Homework should be an extension of what has already been learned and does not expect students to have to learn new concepts.
+Teachers should provide timely feedback for students regarding their learning.
+Major projects are not considered a homework grade.
+Weight = 10% - Tests/Performance Assessments/Projects (at least two per cycle) are assessments based on the district's standards-based curriculum that measure the skills and knowledge that a student has mastered.
 Specifically, performance assessments are assessments based on observation and judgment of the quality of a skill or product.
-Performance assessments are products, performances, and projects (e.g. essay artwork, visual representations, models, multimedia, oral presentations/recitations, lab experiences, live/ recorded performances).
+Performance assessments are products, performances, and projects (e.g., essay artwork, visual representations, models, multimedia, oral presentations/recitations, lab experiences, live/ recorded performances).
+Weight = 40%